BartVandewoestyne/BartVandewoestyne.github.io/_posts/2016-06-10-shooting-myself-in-foot-with-c-part-1n.md

 > C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.

 This is my first post in an infinite series of posts about how I shot myself in the foot several times while using the C++ programming language.
-Let's just start with something that came up during a ``C++ Fundamentals'' course that I was participating in today.
+Let's just start with something that came up during a *C++ Fundamentals* course that I was participating in today.

 Given an array
 ```c++